Manitoulin Island is a perfect getaway for those looking to escape the summer crowds. Check out the top things to do in Manitoulin Island.

 The park hosts Astronomy nights at a part of the park where no white light is allowed after sunset.
 Here, telescopes are set up and resident experts point out stars and constellations.
 And for those lucky ones, it is also possible to spot the Northern Lights when conditions are perfect!

 At the Western end of Manitoulin Island near Meldrum Bay is the town of Sheshegwaning, home of the Zhiibaahassing First Nations people.
-The reserve is worth the detour on your drive around the island to see the World’s largest peace pipe, biggest drum, and dreamcatcher.
+This Indigenous community is worth the detour on your drive around Manitoulin Island to see the World’s largest peace pipe, biggest drum, and largest dreamcatcher.

-Swim under a waterfall at Bridal Veil Falls
+Swim Under a Manitoulin Island Waterfall at Bridal Veil Falls

-For those that want to have a bit more of an adventure getting to the Falls, there is a hiking trail from the top of the falls.
+For those that want to have a bit more of an adventure getting to the Bridal Veil Falls on Manitoulin Island, there is a hiking trail from the top of the falls.
 It follows both sides of the stream.
-Follow the trail down to the base of the falls.
+Follow the trail down to the base of the falls for some great views.

 Looking for a large expanse of sand surrounding the crystal-clear waters of Lake Huron?
 Then a day (or two) at Providence Bay on the south shore of Manitoulin Island is for you.
 The beach was originally called “Bebekodawangog”, which means “where the beach curves around the water”.
 Providence Bay is less than a 30-minute drive from the South Baymouth Ferry which makes it a popular day trip on Manitoulin Island.
 For those that don’t like sand on their toes, there is also a boardwalk that winds along the shoreline.

 For those that prefer calmer waters, it would be best to go out earlier in the morning.
-Also, joining a tour is not necessary and you can either bring your own canoe or rent from one of the many outfitters on the island.
+Joining a tour is not necessary.
+You can either bring your own canoe or rent from one of the many canoe outfitters on Manitoulin Island.

-Meldrum Bay is a village at the western-most end of HWY 540.
+Meldrum Bay is a village at the westernmost end of HWY 540.
 Settled in the 1870s the town is named after a town in Scotland.
 It used to be a fishing village but today, the dock is busy with non-commercial boats and summer folk enjoying the largely non-commercial way of life in the village.
-The The Meldrum Bay Inn and Restaurant is one of the islands top Hotels.
+The Meldrum Bay Inn and Restaurant is one of Manitoulin Island’s top Hotels.
 It is also famous for serving some of the best food on Manitoulin Island.

 If you don’t have time for a sit-down meal you can also grab a sausage, burger or pizza from the food stand next door at the Meldrum Bay General Store.
 The owners will entertain you with stories of spending summers growing on the Island (tell them we say hi!).
 During the summer season, kayak and paddleboard rentals are available.
 This is a great way to explore the Bay.